LockedOn/graph-router/README.md

 * Add thread first weave.
 * Statically analyze the query in relation to the graph to validate that the query is a strict subset of graph.
 * Statically analyze the arity of all functions to ensure the correct number of arguments are being passed before the query is processed.
+* Better error reporting when query or graph description does not match schema.

 ## License